If you’re not already familiar with the Scrub Daddy sponge, it’s a popular kitchen scrubber that changes texture in hot water vs. cold water:

 These are some of the most common Scrub Daddy uses:

 - Handwashing dishes – this smiley face scrubber is super handy for quickly washing dishes in the kitchen sink.

 - Getting into the crevices of sinks & bathtubs – I like how the jagged edges of the Scrub Daddy get into the corners and around the edges of the sink and bathtub.
 It works especially well on my stainless steel kitchen sink.
 I also like how the texture is perfect for removing body oils from the bathtub and toothpaste residue from the bathroom sink.

-- Cleaning grills, grill grates & oven racks – personally, I use silicone mats inside the oven — so I don’t have spills on the oven racks.
-And I prefer to use a grill brush for everyday cleaning of the grill grates.
+- Cleaning grills & grill grates – I prefer to use a grill brush for everyday cleaning of the grill grates.
 But for one big grill cleaning session each year, I’d consider buying a new Scrub Daddy sponge just for the one-time use of thoroughly cleaning the grill.

 - Wiping a glasstop stove – works great with everyday cleaning of the stove (but not so great with older set-in stains).
 For example, once I had a boil-over and since the stovetop was too hot to clean, the mess remained there and dried onto the stovetop.
 The Scrub Daddy removed all evidence of spills and stains once the surface had cooled.
 But many (many!) people have not had good luck removing very old set-in stains from the stovetop and burners.

 - Cleaning pots & pans (even nonstick pans) – this is how I use the Scrub Daddy sponge most of all.
 Works great with greasy pans and cooked-on food — because it doesn’t “hold on” to anything like food and grease.

 - Getting deep inside coffee pots and pitchers – I use a Scrub Daddy sponge inside my sweet tea pitcher all the time.

-- Reaching inside drinking cups and glasses of all shapes and sizes – one of my favorite uses for the Scrub Daddy sponge, especially after making homemade smoothies because tiny blended chunks of fruit & veggies always stick to the sides of the drinking glasses.
+- Reaching inside drinking cups and glasses of all shapes and sizes – one of my favorite uses for this smiley face scrubber, especially after making homemade smoothies because tiny blended chunks of fruit & veggies always stick to the sides of the drinking glasses.

 - Scrubbing all corners of muffin pans – I use silicone cupcake liners instead of cooking in the muffin pans themselves, but Scrub Daddy sponges are the perfect shape for cleaning these.

 - Cleaning silverware, spatulas, and other utensils – Scrub Daddy cleans both sides of the utensil at once using the “mouth” part.
 I use it mostly for cleaning spatulas — especially when removing cooked on egg after making scrambled eggs.